tomlooman/tomlooman.github.io/_posts/2018-04-09-unreal-engine-distance-fog-material.md

 I've added a download link to the effect, you'll have to tweak the material to get something that fits your own game the best.

-[Get Free Access](https://courses.tomlooman.com/p/unreal-materials-bundle) to this and the full Materials Bundle.
+[Get Free Access](https://courses.tomlooman.com/p/unreal-materials-bundle) to this fog material and the full Materials Bundle.

 ## Closing

-As always you can **[follow me on Twitter](https://twitter.com/t_looman)** where I tweet about game dev, or subscribe to **get updated by new blog posts, tutorials and downloads**!
+As always you can **[follow me on Twitter](https://twitter.com/t_looman)** where I post about game dev, or subscribe to **get updated by new blog posts, tutorials and downloads**!